Asymptotic accuracy of the saddlepoint approximation for maximum likelihood estimation: Main results

 \begin{theorem}[Posterior distributions]\lbthm{BayesianError}\lbthm{BAYESIANERROR} Let $(s_0,\theta_0,y_0)$ be related as in \eqref{y0K0's0}--\eqref{RateFunctionImplicitCriticalPoint}, and suppose that \eqref{SAR}, \eqref{DecayBound}--\eqref{GrowthBound} and \eqref{RateFunctionImplicitHessianDefinite} hold.
 Suppose also that the prior distribution $\pi_\Theta$ has a probability density function that is continuous and positive at $\theta_0$.
 Fix $y=y_0$, $x=ny_0$.
 Then there exists a neighbourhood $U\subset\thetadomain$ of $\theta_0$ such that

 where $H$ is the negative definite matrix from \eqref{RateFunctionImplicitHessianDefinite}. \end{theorem}

-The proof of \refthm{BayesianError} will follow from a stronger statement, \refprop{BayesianErrorGeneral}, that removes the assumption $y=y_0$.
+In particular, \refthm{BayesianError} shows that both the true and saddlepoint likelihoods lead to the same asymptotic posterior.
+The proof will follow from a stronger statement, \refprop{BayesianErrorGeneral} in \refappendix{BayesianErrorProof}, that removes the assumption $y=y_0$.

 Theorems~\ref{T:MLEerror} and~\ref{T:BayesianError} concern the deterministic functions that map an observed value $x$ to the corresponding MLE or posterior distribution, via either the true likelihood or the saddlepoint approximation.
 In this description, the observed value $x$ has been treated as deterministic, separate from any consideration of the random process that might have generated this observation.
-In particular, Theorems~\ref{T:GradientError}--\ref{T:BayesianError} do not make any statement about the sampling distribution of an estimator.

 The next theorem describes the sampling distribution when the observation is itself a random variable $\chi_n$.
-Since the model assumes that $X$ is a sum of $n$ i.i.d.\ summands $Y^{(i)}$, as in \eqref{SARasSum}, it is natural to consider the case